What Is The Root Of 8

 Rationalize Denominators

 Rationalizing the denominator involves removing any radicals from the denominator of a fraction.
-This is often necessary to simplify expressions and make them easier to work with.
+On top of that, this is often necessary to simplify expressions and make them easier to work with.
 To rationalize a denominator, you multiply both the numerator and the denominator by a suitable radical that will eliminate the radical in the denominator.

 Use Properties of Roots